Rage On

 Rage On is the seventh studio album by American country music artist Dan Seals, released on June 29, 1988, by Capitol Records.
-The album charted at number 6 on the Top Country Albums chart, his second highest charting album since Won't Be Blue Anymore in 1985.
-The Singles released were "Addicted", "Big Wheels In The Moonlight", and "They Rage On"; the first two both went to Number One on Hot Country Songs and the title track peaked at number five on the same chart.
+The album charted at number 6 on the Top Country Albums chart, his second highest-charting album since Won't Be Blue Anymore in 1985.
+The Singles released were "Addicted", "Big Wheels in the Moonlight", and "They Rage On"; the first two both went to Number One on Hot Country Songs and the title track peaked at number five on the same chart.

-Brian Mansfield gave the album four-and-a-half stars out of five in his review for Allmusic, saying that the songs were "woven around traditional country themes while rarely resorting to country clichés."
+Brian Mansfield of AllMusic said that the songs were "woven around traditional country themes while rarely resorting to country clichés."